kendallsouthwick/GettingCleaningData/README.md

 # GettingCleaningData
-Getting and Cleaning data class project
+Coursera Getting and Cleaning data class project.

+Here are the files and data for this class project.

+Kendall Southwick
+Jan 2015